ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/Framework/README.md

 <!-- omit in toc -->
 # JudgeIt Framework

 One method of using JudgeIt is through the JudgeIt Python framework.
 The framework contains Python modules for different types of LLM Judge evaluations.
-There are three types of evaluation currently available:
+There are three types of LLM Judges:

 1. **RAG Evaluation (Similarity)**: evaluate generated text against golden text
 2. **RAG Evaluation (Rating)**: evaluate generated text against golden text